Property PR Agency

 Sold sign

-Whenever we take on a new project, we like to ask four key questions.
+Whenever we take on a new project, we like to ask four key questions:

 Research the property PR landscape – who are the key players among your competitors, what do they do well, and how can you differentiate yourself?

 When starting out in property PR, it's important to have a broad understanding of who is doing what and how you can stand out from the crowd.
 To get started, research who the top players in the industry are by reading articles and following them on social media.
 Once you have a good understanding of who is working in this space, it will be easier to figure out which channels work best for you and which strategies will help you reach your target audience.
+We will help you figure out what to say, to whom and how to reach them.

 • It’s vital to know who you are seeking to influence from the outset.
 What are you saying and to whom?
 If one of your intended audiences is the media, it's essential that you have a strong pitch ready when meeting or contacting them.

-When pitching Property PR stories, make sure to highlight why the story is relevant (for example local community impact or unique selling points), describe how your content will be different from other similar pieces being published, and provide evidence that supports your claims (e.g. screenshots or stats).
+When pitching Property PR stories, make sure to highlight why the story is relevant (for example, local community impact or unique selling points), describe how your content will be different from other similar pieces being published, and provide evidence that supports your claims (e.g. screenshots or stats).
 Journalists love original data.

-• Although creating great content is critical, it’s important that you keep your audience in mind.
+Although creating great content is critical, it’s important that you keep your audience in mind.
 Be clear about what you want your audience to do or feel.
 Do you want them to be excited or enthused?
 Do you want them to be concerned?
 Do you want to motivate them to get in touch or do you want to highlight sector issues and align your corporate values?
 Your property PR efforts need to stand out and be memorable for the right reasons.

 Make use of catchy headlines, beautiful images/videos/infographics, interesting facts, etc., to capture people’s attention online.
 Once they’ve taken notice of your content, make sure to keep up the good work by promoting it through social media.

-Content can be recycled and used in many different ways so make sure you’re using what you produce.
+Content can be recycled and used in many different ways, so make sure you’re using what you produce.
 Be consistent and always think about your intended audience.

-Book Your Free Property PR Consultation Today
+Book Your Complimentary Property PR Consultation Today

-Are you looking to start taking PR seriously?
+Are you looking to start taking Property PR seriously?
 Altitude PR can help you reach your target audience through media relations, marketing communications, and brand management.
 We’ll develop a stronger and more positive brand identity for your development, scheme or property to help you differentiate yourselves from the competition, and build trust and understanding.

 Get started with Altitude, today.

-Property PR FAQs
+Property PR Agency FAQs

 • Property PR enables developers, investors and those in the sector the opportunity to explain their schemes in more detail.
 PR helps property companies to build trust with their audience and improve relationships.
 Ensuring your audience is fully informed supports business development and can increase the success of schemes and improve how they are perceived.
 Property PR is a vital part of the marketing mix and can be really effective for developers facing challenges, seeking to explain their proposition or those seeking to carve out a distinct competitive advantage.